ReactiveHTML/rimmel/README.md

 [![npm](https://img.shields.io/npm/v/rimmel.svg)](https://www.npmjs.com/package/rimmel)

 With Rimmel you can create webapps that are:
-1. **Outperforming** equivalent webapps built with popular "Virtual DOM" or "Change-Detection" based frameworks (e.g.: React, Vue, Angular)
+1. **Outperforming** equivalent webapps built with popular "Virtual DOM" or "Change-Detection" based frameworks
-2. 50-90% **Lighter** than equivalent applications written with many other imperative frameworks (e.g.: Vue, SOLID, Angular, React, Svelte)
+2. 50-90% **Lighter** than equivalent applications written with many other imperative frameworks
-3. More **Eeasily Testable** compared to most imperative frameworks (e.g.: Svelte, React, Vue, SOLID )
+3. More **Eeasily Testable** compared to most imperative JS frameworks

 Really?
 Yes, here's why:
 1. It bypasses heavy and overcomplicated tree-traversal overhead by only using reactive primitives that can make direct DOM manipulation